alexa-samples/amazon-kendra-skill-sample-python/Module-4/README.md

 7. Now you need to add code for what to do when the user answers the question in SendEmailIntentHandler, “Would you like to ask something else?”

-Enter a new line at the end of YesNoIntentHandler and paste in this code.
+Enter a new line at the end of YesNoIntentHandler and paste in this code:
 ```
 if (yes and session_attr["LastHandler"] == "email"):
     session_attr["QueryStatus"] = "new query"